JariP5/olympic-games-2024/README.md

 ## Purpose

-This project is designed to display comprehensive data for the 2024 Paris Olympics, providing users with the following features:
+This Svelte project is designed to display comprehensive data for the 2024 Paris Olympics, providing users with the following features:

 1. **Medals Table**: View the medals table, sorted by rank or total number of medals.
 2. **Event Listings**: Browse all Olympic events with the ability to filter by date, discipline, or venue.
 3. **Event Details**: Access detailed information about each event, including participant names and their respective scores.

-*Made with Svelte

 ## Requirements